API Reference¶

 z <- zelig2(employed ~ training, model = "logit", data = mydata)

-z <- setx(z, training = 0, fn = mean)
+z <- setx(z, training = 0, fn = "mean")

-z <- setx1(z, training = 1)
+z <- setx1(z, training = 1, fn = "mean")

 # Override number of simulations

-s <- sim(z, num = 5000)
+z <- sim(z, num = 5000)

 plot()¶